apache/cloudstack-documentation/source/adminguide/accounts.rst

           authenticated user exists in the domain it is trying to log on to.

           #.
-If the user exists in CloudStack, it is ensured to be enabled
+If the user exists in CloudStack, it is ensured to be enabled.

           #.
 If it doesn't exist it is created in a new account with
              the username as names for both account and user.